Last

-Last Quarter is the lunar phase on .
-Seen from Earth, illuminated fraction of the Moon surface is 57% and getting smaller.
-The 21 days old Moon is in ♓ Pisces.
+Last Quarter on .
+Illuminated surface of the Moon is 57% and getting smaller.
+Lunar cycle is 21 days old.

 * The exact date and time of this Last Quarter phase is on 30 June 2043 at 02:53 UTC.